pypa/pip/docs/html/user_guide.rst

 In most cases, pip will complete the backtracking process successfully.
-It is possible this could take a very long time to complete - this may not be the preferred option.
+It is possible this could take a very long time to complete - this may not be your preferred option.

-However there is a possibility pip will not be able to find a set of compatible versions.
+However, there is a possibility pip will not be able to find a set of compatible versions.

 If you'd prefer not to wait, you can interrupt pip (ctrl and c) and use